 - Give the adult an opportunity and support to identify, describe and understand the risks for themselves, keeping their wishes central to the safeguarding process.

-Using the Domestic Abuse Stalking and Harassment Risk Identification Checklist (DASH RIC)
+The Domestic Abuse Stalking and Harassment Risk Identification Checklist (DASH RIC)

-When a concern is raised about domestic violence and abuse, or a disclosure is made, a Domestic Abuse Stalking and Harassment Risk Identification Checklist (DASH RIC) should be completed.
+When a concern is raised about domestic abuse and abuse, or a disclosure is made, a Domestic Abuse Stalking and Harassment Risk Identification Checklist (DASH RIC) should be completed.
 This is commonly known as the ‘DASH RIC’.

-Diagram 6: Risk themes included in the DASH RIC
+Diagram: Risk themes included in the DASH RIC

 The DASH RIC is an evidence-based list covering six areas of risk, about what factors are present in a domestic abuse situation.
 This should be completed with the victim, although in situations where this may not be possible the tool can be completed by the practitioner using their professional judgement.